Advice and Guidance

 Our courses have, from the very beginning, been designed to be flexible, enabling students to study their courses whether or not they are able to attend college.
-We’re very pleased to say that, having recently been put to the utmost test, this flexible learning model has stood up to the challenges of Covid-19 and it’s something we know will serve our students very well through this next phase.
+We’re very pleased to say that, having recently been put to the utmost test, this flexible learning model has stood up to the challenges of Covid-19.

 What to expect when onsite at WaterBear and how you can do your bit to help:

-- Maintain social distance of MINIMUM1m – avoid all physical contact.
+3. Maintain social distance of MINIMUM 1m – avoid all physical contact.

-- Help us to keep clean and safe – always follow instructions from tutors and staff.
+6. Help us to keep clean and safe – always follow instructions.

-- Bring your own headphones / drumsticks / picks, etc. Do not share other people’s equipment.
+7. Bring your own headphones / drumsticks / picks, etc. Do not use any other equipment apart from your own.

 As has always been the case at WaterBear, we will continue with our blended learning approach, meaning that all lecture content and materials will be available online, whether or not you’re studying an online or on-site course.
 This provides additional comfort for anyone not able to come to the college in person, for whatever reason, who doesn’t want to miss out or fall behind with their studies.

 Rest assured we’ll continue to do all we can to ensure everyone’s safety at WaterBear.
-None of us know how long this situation will last and when we’ll be able to fully return to normal.
-Following the advice and ‘doing our bit’ to limit the spread of the virus in the meantime will help keep WaterBear safe and secure for all.
+We’re all hopeful that the Government’s roadmap out of lockdown will mean we’ll be approaching normality again within a few months.
+In the meantime, continuing to follow the advice and ‘do our bit’ to limit the spread of the virus will help keep WaterBear safe and secure for all.

 If you have any further questions or would like to chat with us, please drop us a line on email@example.com, or call us on 01273 726230.